Registrations and Welcome Coffee

 Through a combination of practical input and discussion, the workshop aims to equip participants with tools to improve the quality, competitiveness, and strategic relevance of their project applications.

-With Monica Vejgaard and Alessandra Callegari, AEC DEI Panel of Experts
+With Monica Vejgaard and Alessandra Callegari from the AEC DEI Panel of Experts as well as Steven Faber, AEC DEI Allies.

 This three-hour workshop invites International Relations Coordinators at Higher Music Education Institutions to move beyond good intentions and develop intercultural competence as a practised skill.
 Beginning with a simulation that puts participants in the shoes of the cultural outsider, the workshop builds a shared analytical lens, cultural, institutional, and practical, and applies it to real scenarios through a World Café dialogue format.
 Rather than offering step-by-step solutions, the session prioritises reflection, peer dialogue, and honest engagement with the assumptions that shape everyday IRC practice.
 Participants leave with a co-built toolkit of individual and institutional actions, and a concrete personal commitment to carry forward.